Skip to contents

 class.methods

 A character vector of the different classification methods to use.
-Can be "forest", "ferns", or "glmnet2".
-Default is "ferns" which is fast and handles interactions well.
+Can be "forest", "ferns", "glmnet2", "lm", "rpart", "lda", or "qda".
+Default is "ferns" which is fast and handles interactions well. "rpart", "lda", and "qda" require their respective Suggests packages to be installed.

 metric